apiverve/profanityfilter.Python-API/README.md

 Profanity Filter API
 ============

 Profanity Filter is a simple tool for filtering out profanity words from a text.
-It returns the text with the profanity words replaced by asterisks.
+It returns the text with the profanity words replaced by placeholders.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)